 We use only stations within the basin (orange triangles in Fig. 1) to locate the events.
 In this way, we can use a 1-D seismic velocity model for the basin and avoid errors introduced by the extreme topography and changes in crustal thickness near the margins.
-The determination of the absolute depths was challenging, since the stations show only Pn and Sn phases, except for OBS A423A that was close enough to observe Pg/Sg and Pb/Sb phases.
-We applied a 1-D velocity model (Fig. 4b) based on P-wave velocities from seismic refraction profile p02 (Dannowski et al., 2020) (Fig. 5e).
+We applied a 1-D velocity model (Fig. 4b) based on P-wave velocities from seismic refraction profile p02 (Dannowski

+- 150 et al., 2020) (Fig. 5e).
 A Vp/Vs ratio of 2.0 at the seafloor and 1.87 above the CMB was assumed to calculate Vs (Fig. 4b).
 The observed apparent velocities of mantle refracted waves Pn and Sn (Fig. 3b) were used as Vp and Vs for the uppermost mantle in the 1-D velocity models (Fig. 4b).
-After First, an initial event location using HYPOCENTER (for event location) and RMSDEP (for uncertainties of absolute depths, Fig. A2) routines within SEISAN (Havskov and Ottemoller, 1999 and references therein), was done.
-Afterwards, events of the two clusters were relocated with HypoDD, a double-difference earthquake algorithm for relative relocations (Waldhauser and Ellsworth, 2000).
-Because our clusters containing only a few events and the background velocity model is well-constrained, we used HypoDD's singular value decomposition (SVD) solver.
-All events of F1 and F2 (cluster C1) are located in the uppermost mantle (between 15 km and 17 km depth), while the events of F3 (cluster C2) are located in the crust.
-This is supported by observations at station A423A, where Pg/Sg phases could be observed for the events of F3 but not for the events of F1 and F2.
-Further plots on the accuracy of the focal depths are given in the appendices (Fig. A2).
+After an initial event location using HYPOCENTER routine within SEISAN (Havskov and Ottemoller, 1999 and references therein), events of the two clusters were relocated with HypoDD, a double-difference earthquake algorithm for relative relocations (Waldhauser and Ellsworth, 2000).
+Because our clusters containing - 155 only a few events and the background velocity model is well-constrained, we used HypoDD's singular value decomposition (SVD) solver.

 We compared epicentres of events observed in both the ISC bulletin and our study.
 Pairs are connected by black lines in the seismicity map (Fig. 1).
 The epicentres based on the ISC bulletin are spread over a 50x20 km zone, whereas the same events located solely using OBS data lie in a very narrow 3x3 km zone (Fig. 1b and 5b).
-Additional events with magnitude $M_L < 2$ were detected using the OBS; these events were also recorded by the land stations (Fig. 1) but their amplitudes were close to the noise level.
+Additional events with magnitude $M_L < 2$

+160 were detected using the OBS; these events were also recorded by the land stations (Fig. 1) but their amplitudes were close to the noise level.